2009 Lincoln Penny Bicentennial Cents: Value, Errors, and Designs

 The Value of a 2009 Lincoln Cent

-The combined mintages of all four designs from both the Philadelphia and Denver Mints was more than 2.3 billion coins.
+The combined total mintage numbers of all four designs from both the Philadelphia Mint and Denver Mint was more than 2.3 billion coins.
 Combined with the fact that many millions of Lincoln Bicentennial cents were saved by the public, it is small wonder that they are so seldom seen in circulation.

 That hoarding also explains why a Lincoln Bicentennial cent is not worth much more than face value in any grade less than MS65.
 A certified 2009 Lincoln cent grading MS65 often sells for around $15.
 Prices escalate from there, to around $100 for a MS67.